 - Tul Element Retractable Gel Pen

-- Tul Retractable Ballpoint Pens (BP3)
+- Tul Retractable Ballpoint Pen (BP3)

-- Tul Pearl ballpoint pen
+- Tul Pearl Ballpoint Pen

-- Tul Rollerball pen (RB1)
+- Tul Rollerball Pen (RB1)

-If you take a close look at these pens you will see that they are an attempt at a nicer product — something rivaling a Uniball Jetstream or Pilot G2, not something the cheapest pen possible.
-For years big box retailers sold their own branded pens which were simply aimed at being as cheap as possible, but this race to the bottom led only to poor quality products and unhappy consumers.
+If you take a close look at these pens you will see that they are an attempt at a high-end office product — something rivaling a Uniball Jetstream or Pilot G2, not simply the cheapest pen possible.
+For years big box retailers sold their own brand pens which were simply aimed at being as cheap as possible, but this race to the bottom led only to poor quality products and unhappy consumers.

-Looking at Tul’s pens, the closest visual comparison is probably to the Uniball Signo UM-151/Signo DX, which is an affordable plastic pen but one with clean styling and excellent day-to-day performance.
+Looking at Tul’s gel pens, the closest visual comparison is probably to the Uniball Signo UM-151/Signo DX, which is an affordable plastic pen but one with clean styling and excellent day-to-day performance.

 Tul also sells customizable notebooks, which are essentially binders not unlike a Filofax, Levenger Circa, or Traveler’s Notebook.
 These notebooks are bound with plastic discs and have a large number of cover options a well as many accessories for the inside.

 Tul ballpoint pens are relatively standard office ballpoints.
-They lack some of the finesse and all of the history of a Bic but are comparable with your standard Cristal or PaperMate pens.
+They lack some of the finesse and all of the history of a Bic but are comparable with your standard Cristal or PaperMate InkJoy pens.
 These pens are only sold in black, blue, and red.

 The Tul RB1 rollerball pens are capped rollerballs with smooth writing and quick-drying ink.
 They are very wet for their size, but write nicely.
 They are also sold in black, blue, and red.

-Where Can I Buy Tul Pens?
+Where can I buy Tul pens?